CAVEconnectome/CAVEclient/docs/contributing.md

 - [Submit a pull request](https://github.com/{{ config.repo_name }}/compare) through the GitHub website.

-## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines:

 - The pull request should include tests if adding a new feature.
 - The docs should be updated with whatever changes you have made.
-Put your new functionality into a function with a docstring, and make sure the new functionality is documented after building the documentation.
+Put your new functionality into a function with a docstring, and make sure the new functionality is documented after building the documentation (described above).

-## Documentation style

-We use [mkdocs](https://www.mkdocs.org/) to build the documentation.
-In particular, we use the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme, and a variety of other extensions.

-!!! note

-    More information codifying our documentation style and principles coming soon.
-For now, just try to follow the style of the existing documentation.
+- Once you submit a pull request, automated checks will run.
+You may require administrator approval before running these checks if this is your first time contributing to the repo.